gntall/noaa-cfs-pipeline/README.md

     - transform grib files to zarr and filter for correct variables from run config
     - save `.zarr` file and store with data lake hierarchy to file storage.
 - Optimizations
-    - perform transform operations on chunks into minibatches. parallelize the cleaning of the data, since launching a container to clean each chunk would take more time
+    - perform transform operations on chunks into minibatches by container. parallelize the cleaning of the data, since launching a container to clean each chunk would take more time
-    - make containers part of Fargate cluster with auto-scale to handle more transformations at once
+    - make containers part of Fargate cluster with auto-scale to handle the data format transformations
 - Send notification once process is complete
 - Once transfer from stage to raw data lake is complete, delete original files or send to cold storage (AWS Glacier flexible retrieval)
-    - ** AWS Glacier coldest storage would be a ~500$ a month for permanent storage of full raw grb2 data.
+    - ** AWS Glacier coldest storage would be a ~600$ a month for permanent storage of full raw grb2 data.
 Not requested but here’s the quote!

 ## Data lake storage

 - **********zarr********** is the format of choice for the data lake.
 The data is partitioned with zarr with hierarchies, and chunk sizes.
 Example hierarchy for raw data lake will be `model/version/init_timest/lead_time/file.zarr`
 - Once all files are ready, trigger the processing compute (this can be EMR)
+- Use customized storage classes for latest week of data for faster access, and use colder lass for older/archival data.
+S3 Infrequent access or Amazon S3 Glacier Instant Retrieval. (this addresses reqs 1a, 1b)

 ### zarr vs parquet